sclebow/MACAD-Thesis-notes/abstract.md

 The GUI will allow users to filter the MEP system graphs to only include the components that are relevant to a particular task, such as maintenance or operations, or renovation planning.
 This will enable users to focus on the most important elements of the MEP systems and improve the efficiency of their analysis.

 Using this workflow, we will have a framework that can be extended to include other design software and tools, without being tied to a specific BIM platform.
 This will allow us to build a more flexible and adaptable tool that can be used by a wide range of users and organizations.

+### Prototype Concept in Short but Descriptive Bullet Points
+- Extraction of MEP system data from BIM software (e.g., Revit) using a Dynamo script or custom plugin
+- Conversion of extracted MEP system data into a knowledge graph format (GraphML)
+- Storage and management of MEP system data as knowledge graphs, supporting import/export for interoperability
+- Optional: Simple design tool for creating/editing MEP systems directly in the knowledge graph format, independent of BIM software
+- Web-based GUI for loading, visualizing, and analyzing MEP system knowledge graphs
+- Interactive filtering of MEP system graphs for task-specific views (e.g., maintenance, operations, renovation)
+- Analysis tools to extract insights and support decision-making for proactive maintenance and operations
+- Support for updating MEP system graphs based on user input or real-world changes, with reintegration into BIM workflows
+- Framework extensible to other design software and adaptable for future enhancements (e.g., GNN-based design)

 ### Mermaid Diagram of the Prototype Workflow
 ```mermaid